The Best Non-Toxic Pots & Pans: Our Must-Have Cookware List

 One tempting alternative is ceramic non-stick cookware.
 Ceramic pans are marketed as “green” or “healthy” but the surface of ceramic pans is actually less durable than PTFE pans.
 Ceramic coating on non-stick pans is also different from the ceramic you’d find in 100% ceramic bakeware.
 Buyer beware!

-The big grey area with ceramic non-stick pans is that they contain nanoparticles which can enter our cells, and the potential health risks associated with the exposure to nanoparticles are not yet clearly understood.
+The big gray area with ceramic non-stick pans is that they contain nanoparticles which can enter our cells, and the potential health risks associated with the exposure to nanoparticles are not yet clearly understood.

 So for all those reasons, we are not fans of non-stick, and recommend you to seek some other alternatives.